-This is an activity for distributive practice and/or generalization for r’s.
-There are so many different ways to play this activity, these are just some of those that I have done so far.
+“Drop’n rocks” is an activity for distributive practice and/or generalization for r’s.
+There are many different ways to play “drop’n rocks,” these are just a few I’ve tried so far.

 - First, tie a piece of string into a circle.

 - Gather up various colors, sizes, shapes, and textures of rocks.

 - Have the child lay down the string.
 Have them label “string.”
 They can talk about putting down the string.
 You can have them make shapes out of the string.

 - The child chooses a rock and drops it, trying to make it into the middle of the string.

 - String, drop, rock, rough, first, my turn, your turn

 - Descriptive words for rock: smooth, shiny, rough, sharp, etc.